lightvector/KataGo/README.md

       * If using the Eigen backend, Eigen3, version 3.3.x. (http://eigen.tuxfamily.org/index.php?title=Main_Page#Download).
       * zlib.
 The following package might work, https://www.nuget.org/packages/zlib-vc140-static-64/, or alternatively you can build it yourself via something like: https://github.com/kiyolee/zlib-win-build
       * libzip (optional, needed only for self-play training) - for example https://github.com/kiyolee/libzip-win-build
+      * If compiling to contribute to public distributed training runs, OpenSSL is required (https://www.openssl.org/, https://wiki.openssl.org/index.php/Compilation_and_Installation).
    * Download/clone this repo to some folder `KataGo`.
    * Configure using CMake GUI and compile in MSVC:
       * Select `KataGo/cpp` as the source code directory in [CMake GUI](https://cmake.org/runningcmake/).